Aries Spears: After MADtv

-Spears appeared in a second season episode of Mind of Mencia, which parodied Jamie Foxx's role in Kanye West's music video for "Gold Digger."
+Spears appeared in a second-season episode of Mind of Mencia, which parodied Jamie Foxx's role in Kanye West's music video for "Gold Digger."
 He appeared in the 2006 film Hood of Horror.
 Spears performed in the TV series The Underground and voiced the character Wizard Kelly in the animated television series The Proud Family.

 Spears appeared in two episodes of Frank Caliendo's sketch comedy show Frank TV as Shaquille O'Neal.

 He appeared alongside Cedric the Entertainer and other comedians in the All Star Comedy Jam in 2009.

-His 2011 stand-up comedy special Aries Spears: Hollywood, Look I'm Smiling was shown on Showtime.
-According to Deadline Hollywood, Spears was expected to appear in the dark comedy feature film directed by Vladislav Kozlov The Immortalist in 2020, along with Franco Nero, Sherilyn Fenn, Paul Rodriguez, and Jeff DuJardin.
+In 2011, Spears released a comedy special titled Aries Spears: Hollywood, Look I'm Smiling.

+According to Deadline Hollywood, Spears was expected to appear alongside Franco Nero, Sherilyn Fenn, Paul Rodriguez, and Jeff DuJardin in a dark comedy feature film directed by Vlad Kozlov, titled The Immortalist, in 2020.

+Spears co-hosted the AVN awards in 2018 and again in 2020.

+In 2025, Spears participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.

 Sexual abuse allegation

 On August 30, 2022, Spears and Tiffany Haddish were sued for alleged grooming and sexual abuse of two minors.
 The lawsuit details that the minors were recruited to film comedy skits, and were asked to perform sexually suggestive content.
 Spears's attorney stated "he isn't going to fall for any shakedown" in reference to Spears.
 That September, the accuser filed to have the claims against both dismissed with prejudice.